codefellows-portland-javascript-401d2/cute-bunny-display-widgets/LAB.md

  1. The third should display the title, the full-size image, and the description.

-You can use your own URL, or work with this cute bunny: http://f.cl.ly/items/3g3J1G0w122M360w380O/3726490195_f7cc75d377_o.jpg

-Create a high-level component that loads all three different directives for a single hard-coded url, to demonstrate the distinctions between each display mode.
+You can use your own URL, or work with this cute bunny: http://f.cl.ly/items/3g3J1G0w122M360w380O/3726490195_f7cc75d377_o.jpg Create a high-level component that loads all three different directives for a single hard-coded url, to demonstrate the distinctions between each display mode.

+Create an app component that hosts the high-level component.

+BONUS:
+* Have the high-level component take a "parameter" to toggle between the display modes.

 # Requirements
 App requirements: 6pts